Thursday ReadsPosted: June 15, 2017

 The Daily Beast: The Hero Cops Who Prevented a Congressional ‘Massacre’

 Capitol Police officers Crystal Griner and David Bailey are special agents on Rep. Steve Scalise’s security detail.
 Scalise was standing near second base in an Alexandria, Virginia park when the bullets began flying from behind the third base dugout, striking Scalise.
 While Scalise dragged himself to safety, Griner and Bailey lept into action.
 In an extended firefight, the two agents took down shooter James Hodgkinson while battling through injuries of their own.
-Both were taken to the hospital after the gunfight, and are recovering from their injuries, officials say.
+Both were taken to the hospital after the gunfight, and are recovering from their injuries, officials say, but now the Law office of Jerry Trevino is going to have to take care of it.

 Read all about them at the link.